 Climbing: A licensed, English speaking and veteran climbing guide will be with you.
 Similarly.
 An assistant guide will be there to assist you with the group size of 2-4 peoples: there will be 1 main guide and 1 assistant guide.
 Guide and assistant guide will be provided according to the group size of the people.
 If there is the of 5-8 peoples there will be 1 main guide and 2 assistant guides.
 With the group size of 9-12 then there will be 1 main guide and 3 assistant guides.
 Other crew members will be included as the cook and other necessary Sherpa staff who will ensure that safety of you climbing to the peak.

 To make the trek and climbing successful, the most important thing is leaders must be skillful, experienced, courteous, loyal and helpful.
 Expert and professional leaders will be there for you to lead you to your destination.
 All Icebreaker Adventure’s leaders are carefully nominated based on their experience, leadership skills, and personal aptitude.
-For more staff management, Icebreak Adventure manages the local staff who has the knowledge about the history of local regions, biodiversity etc. The trek and the expedition leaders have undergone the following pieces of training:
+For more staff management, Adventure White Mountain will manage the local staff who has knowledge about the history of local regions, biodiversity, etc. The trek and the expedition leaders have undergone the following pieces of training:

 Himalayan regions of Nepal is the major factor that attracts the tourist to our country.
 So, the tourism industry has a responsibility to protect and preserve it.
 Though the Himalayan region is astonishing and beautiful it can be easily destroyed.
 Therefore you will be advised by the leaders of Icebreaker adventure how to minimize the negative impact on the environment.
 They will suggest you what should be done and what shan’t be.
-To find out more about the clean-up campaigns and environmental awareness events, Icebreak Adventures work with KEEP.
+To find out more about the clean-up campaigns and environmental awareness events, Adventure White Mountain works with KEEP.

-Travel insurance is highly recommended to the visitors who want to join the Icebreak adventure to enjoy the trekking and climbing.
-Any medical issue an accident can occur during the trip so you are requested to choose the very good policy and have insurance of adventure travel.
+Travel insurance is highly recommended to the visitors who want to join the Adventure White Mountain to enjoy the trekking and climbing.
+Any medical issue an accident can occur during the trip so you are requested to choose the very good policy and have insurance for adventure travel.
 While choosing the best policy make sure that your insurance covers all the activities like (air ambulance, helicopter rescue) during the trip.